-Measles, Mumps, and Rubella: Proof of immunity or immunizations -
+Measles, Mumps, and Rubella

-Rubella: Positive titer or 1 documented dose Rubeola: Positive titer or 2 documented doses Mumps: Positive titer or 1 documented dose
+- □ Rubella: Positive titer or 1 documented dose. - □ Rubeola: Positive titer or 2 documented doses. - □ Mumps: Positive titer or 1 documented dose.

+Pertussis (Tdap)

-Pertussis (Tdap): A pertussis booster in the form of the Tdap is required for all Fresno State nursing students.
-This can be given at any time regardless of the last Td. (see www.immunize.org)
+□ A pertussis booster in the form of the Tdap is required.
+This can be given at any time regardless of the last Tdap.
+If not within the past 10 years, then a TD booster must be obtained.